BoitumeloMokoena/ToDoList/README.md

 # ToDoList 📝✨

 Welcome to the ToDoList project!
-Get ready to organize your tasks in style! 🌟
+Get ready to organise your tasks in style! 🌟

 ## Description